MaVeN-13TTN/alx-airbnb-database/database-adv-script/README.md

 - Used to find users who have made more than 3 bookings
 - The subquery references the outer query's table to count bookings for each user

+## Aggregations and Window Functions

+### 1. Aggregation Functions
+- Functions that perform calculations on a set of values and return a single value
+- Used to find the total number of bookings made by each user using COUNT and GROUP BY
+- Provides summary statistics about the data

+### 2. Window Functions
+- Functions that perform calculations across a set of rows related to the current row
+- Used to rank properties based on the total number of bookings they have received
+- Examples include:
+  - ROW_NUMBER(): Assigns a unique sequential number to each row
+  - RANK(): Assigns the same rank to rows with the same values, leaving gaps in the sequence
+  - DENSE_RANK(): Assigns the same rank to rows with the same values, without leaving gaps

 ## File Structure

 - `joins_queries.sql`: Contains SQL queries implementing different types of joins
 - `subqueries.sql`: Contains SQL queries implementing different types of subqueries
+- `aggregations_and_window_functions.sql`: Contains SQL queries implementing aggregations and window functions

 ## Database Schema Overview